Robert Frenay: Philosophical and/or political views

 Frenay sought to convey a history of technological development through a machine age into a period that is just beginning which he regarded as a new biological age of technology in which computer memory will be based on DNA, computer software will work according to the logic of human emotions, human systems and human inventions will meld into a new biology based relationship.
 His book advocated recycling of all waste, greater control of corporations to prevent pollution and waste, government support of environment-based technology development.
 His view was a positive vision of future industrial, military, agricultural and commercial technological developments.
 While the basis of his book was a single idea, he reflected that idea throughout history, cultural philosophy, technological change and invention as he "charted the shift from machines to biology bolstered by computers: a type of 'new biology' in which human systems and machines meld to form new possibilities".

 On his website, Frenay wrote "PULSE is a book of ideas, a philosophy disguised as pop science.
 While it offers gee-whiz stories about cutting-edge technology, these stories are also meant as parables.
 Like Aesop's fables, they aim to illustrate something more—in this case the core dynamics of how living systems work".

 Frenay also sought to describe a mode of invention, a mentality of human development based in discovery of humanity's natural, evolutionary direction and modality rather than purely atavistic or profit-motivated industrial development.
 He didn't describe this mode of development as a vision of a possible way of becoming a future human civilization but rather sought to demonstrate that this was the inevitable refined direction of human development.
 "According to Frenay, humanity is on the cusp of a new evolutionary change, where we are likely to see emotional computers, ships that move like swimming fish, and accelerated evolution."

-Shortly after the publication of Pulse in April, 2006, Frenay was diagnosed with pancreatic cancer, and succumbed to the disease, passing away on Jan 26, 2007.
+Shortly after the publication of Pulse in April, 2006, Frenay was diagnosed with pancreatic cancer, and succumbed to the disease, dying on January 26, 2007.